 When to Worry About Your Baby's Vision:

-- If your baby never seems to fixate on objects about a foot away -- especially your face -- in the first weeks or months, tell your pediatrician.
+- If your baby never seems to fixate on objects about a foot away -- especially your face -- in the first month of life, tell your pediatrician.